Chronicle of Moses: Slavic translation

 There is an Old Slavonic Life of Moses which is a translation of the Chronicle.
 It is known in both East Slavic and Serbian versions.
 The earliest manuscripts of the former are from the 15th century.
 The Serbian version is derived from the East Slavic.
 Its earliest manuscripts are from the 16th century.
 The East Slavic manuscripts can be grouped into two recensions.

 Émile Turdeanu argued that the translation was made in the circle of the Novgorod Judaizers shortly before 1477, the date of the earliest manuscript of which he knew.
-The Slavic text does not perfectly corresponding to any surviving Hebrew version, but its unique episodes probably derive from a lost Hebrew version.
+The Slavic text does not perfectly correspond to any surviving Hebrew version, but its unique episodes probably derive from a lost Hebrew version.
 Moshe Taube pushes the date of translation back to the late 14th or early 15th century based on a copy of the Life in the Barsov Paleja.
 Melissa Lee Farrall argues that the date should be pushed back to the time of Kievan Rus', before the mid-13th century.